pavelkral/freelander/README.md

   </tr>
 </table>

-Alternative for Rainlendar desktop calendar widget which use Google Calendar api.
+Alternative for Rainlendar desktop calendar which use Google Calendar api.

- [!WARNING]
+> [!WARNING]
-This application is still in development.
+>This application is still in development.
 I wrote it for myself because Google Calendar api is just in pro version which is not free.
-It is not feature complete and it is not tested on all platforms.
+>It is not feature complete and it is not tested on all platforms.

 <p align=center>
   <img src="https://raw.githubusercontent.com/pavelkral/freelander/refs/heads/main/media/freelander-alpha.png">